Te Ao Hou / The New World: History and content

-A number of well-known New Zealand authors contributed to the magazine including Sidney Moko Mead (who published a series of original short stories written in Māori), Pei Te Hurinui Jones, Rēweti Kōhere, Joan Metge, J. C. Sturm, Kingi Ihaka, Maharaia Winiata, Turoa Royal, Percy Leo Fowler, Hone Tuwhare, Barry Mitcalfe, Rowley Habib, Witi Ihimaera and Patricia Grace.
+A number of well-known New Zealand authors contributed to the magazine including Sidney Moko Mead (who published a series of original short stories written in Māori), Pei Te Hurinui Jones, Rēweti Kōhere, Joan Metge, J. C. Sturm, Kīngi Īhaka, Maharaia Winiata, Te Aniwa Bosch, Tūroa Royal, Percy Leo Fowler, Hone Tuwhare, Barry Mitcalfe, Rowley Habib, Witi Ihimaera and Patricia Grace.
 Some pieces first published in the magazine enjoyed success elsewhere: a short article by Arapera Blank published in the October 1958 issue won a prize for the best short article in the Katherine Mansfield Memorial Competition 1959.
 In 1959 a special issue was published focussing on Māori writers.
 In 1970, Margaret Orbell (who had been editor of the magazine between 1962 and 1966) published an anthology, Contemporary Maori Writing.
 A review in The Press commented that many of the writers' work had first been published in Te Ao Hou.

 A number of literary competitions were run by the magazine, particularly in the early years when it was necessary to encourage submissions.
 In 1960, Pita Sharples, then a pupil at Te Aute College, won the English category of a writing competition held by the magazine.
 The magazine's editor at the time, Bruce Mason, commented after the competition that: "I expect – I say this in full confidence – that the next ten years will produce a Maori novelist of outstanding talent; already the ground is being prepared for him."
 Twelve years later, the first Māori fiction book was published (Pounamu Pounamu by Witi Ihimaera).

 Te Ao Hou ceased publication in 1975, and was succeeded by Department magazines Te Kaea (1979–81) and Tu Tangata (1981–87).